enkidulan/torrents_streamer/Readme.rst

     bin/tstream movie.torrent 0 | vlc -

-In case if you want keep that movie on your disk after watch it use tstream with -d
+In case if you want keep that movie on your disk after watch it use tstream with '-d' option:
-option:

 ::